-We are committed to developing programs, resources, and initiatives that build better connectivity between campuses, provide our community with alternatives to driving, and encourage a safe, healthy lifestyle.
+We're building connectivity between campuses, and providing our community with alternatives to driving, which encourage a safe, healthy lifestyle.

 Harvard is working to reduce campus fleet and shuttle emissions, maintain and improve sustainable transportation opportunities, and increasing the bikeability and safety in and around Harvard’s campuses.
 VIEW OUR PLAN